darktable-org/dtdocs/content/contributing/styles-conventions.md

 ```

 include_toc
 : Optional; enables or disables the collapsible table of contents.
+Should only be used on large, complex pages.

 # content